How To Choose The Best Coffee Machine For Any Budget

 Check Price – Gaggia Direct

-The Brera is a notch up in price vs the DeLonghi machines above, and in my opinion you’re generally getting a little bit more refinement for the extra cash.
+The Brera is a notch up in price vs the DeLonghi machines above, and in my opinion you’re generally getting a bit more refinement for the extra cash.

 The DeLonghi coffee machines (both the Magnifica S and the cheaper ESAM 4200) have the edge when it comes to grind settings.

-The Brera has 5 grind settings, while the DeLonghi coffee machines have 7 settings with half step increments, giving them more fine-tuning ability than the Brera and most other bean to cup coffee machines until you get into the much more expensive machines.
+The Brera has 5 grind settings, while the DeLonghi coffee machines have 7 settings with half step increments, providing them more fine-tuning ability than the Brera and most other bean to cup coffee machines until you get into the much more expensive machines.

 Check Price – Amazon UK